k8-proxy/icap-infrastructure/deploy_helm_charts.md

 ```
 gcloud container clusters get-credentials <cluster name> --zone <zone id> --project <GCP project id>
 ```
 - Run below command to assign `cluster-admin` role to your user.
-This is required only to deploy the helm charts.
+This is required only to deploy the helm charts. `Kubernetes Engine Admin` role is required to run below command.
 ```
 kubectl create clusterrolebinding <your name>-cluster-admin-binding --clusterrole=cluster-admin --user=$(gcloud config get-value account)
 ```